Niels Ryberg Finsen: Memorials

 was installed next to Rigshospitalet in Copenhagen in 1909.
 It shows a standing naked man flanked by two kneeling naked women reaching up to the sky, with a third behind his back.
 The sculpture is entitled Mod lyset (Towards the Light), and symbolised Finsen's principal scientific theory that sunlight can have healing properties.
 It is situated on the corner of Blegdamsvej and Nørre Allé.

 In Tórshavn there is also a memorial to Finsen and one of the city's main streets, Niels Finsens gøta, bears his name.
 Kommunuskúlin, the old public school in central Tórshavn is rebuilt for student housing with the new name Finsen.

+Finsen Road in southeast London, near Denmark Hill, also commemorates Niels Finsen.